How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

 This method of "learning as you go" is one way of learning to "read" the weather by constantly observing clouds and sensor readings.

 This needs to be tested and confirmed over time, though, and it here where the 5 step method I described above comes into play.

 This article turned out to be a bit more "technical" than I intended, but it is the best possible way of helping you make use of the resources at your disposal to establish weather patterns and create accurate weather forecasts for your little corner of the world.

-As any professional meteorologist or weather service will tell you, your system will never be foolproof and nature will do its best to create confusion and make you doubt your methods.
+As any professional meteorologist or weather service provider will tell you, your forecasting system will never be foolproof, and nature will do its best to create confusion and make you doubt your methods.

 You will find yourself constantly tweaking your "system" as you learn more and additional data comes available.
 Welcome to the never-ending world of meteorology!

-Don't worry, you will keep on getting better as time goes by and things definitely won't get boring.
+However, you will keep on improving as time goes by, and things definitely won't get boring.
 Our unpredictable weather will make sure of that.